champsleague/Graphics_TermProject/README.md

 ### Key Feature
 * Select Object
   * You can choose the object you want, such as the shape of a cylinder or box
+  * You can also use the object you have (e.g. glTF)
 * Customize function
 * Dynamic Effects